 If I can stop one heart from breaking, I shall not live in vain.

-However, taken to an extreme, an individual with Jupiter in Capricorn may tend to dismiss the “meaning” implied in things which are not necessarily “useful”, such as “beauty” or “stillness”.
+However, taken to an extreme, an individual with Jupiter in Capricorn may tend to dismiss the “meaning” implied in things that are not necessarily “useful”, such as “beauty” or “stillness”.
 It is important, therefore, for individuals with this placement to consciously develop an appreciation for the “meaning” of life as reflected in its many forms, useful and useless, and to meditate upon life every now and then as a beautiful, inexplicable miracle, and not just as a highly efficient system which can be approached pragmatically all the time.

 In the next post, I will address Jupiter in Air Signs, Gemini, Libra, and Aquarius.